ampourmand/Meditation/readme.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-	• User can sign up or log in
+- [X] User can sign up or log in
-	• User can play a guided meditation session
+- [X] User can play a guided meditation session
-	• User receives daily meditation reminders via push notifications
+- [X] User receives daily meditation reminders via push notifications

 **Optional Nice-to-have Stories**
-	•	User can track their meditation streaks and time spent meditating
+- [ ] User can track their meditation streaks and time spent meditating
-	•	User can choose different ambient background sounds
+- [ ] User can choose different ambient background sounds
-	•	User can favorite and download sessions for offline use
+- [ ] User can favorite and download sessions for offline use

 ### 2. Screen Archetypes